Graduate School of Engineering

 (1) Structural Materials

-• Mechanics of nanocomposites and smart composites
+• Mechanics of soft materials, nanocomposites and smart composites

 (2) Material Processing